avinash1612/OpenLane-PhysicalDesign-Sky130nm/README.md

 Tool chain can be installed from [OpenLANE installation](https://github.com/The-OpenROAD-Project/OpenLane)

+FLow of the tool:
+1. Synthesis
+2. Floor Planning
+3. Power Planning
+4. Placement
+5. Clock Tree Synthesis
+6. Routing
+7. Signoff

+STA after Synthesis, Placement and Routing.
+ECO (Engineering Change of Order) is also supported by the tool.
+The tool supports changes on the fly.
 # RTL2GDSII of picorv32a -riscv architecture
 change directory to openlane working dir/openlane